 Were there Mountbatten Program staff you could call if there were any issues?

 Yes, there were two housing managers who were onsite a lot of the time during the week, and one who lived very close by.
 They were always at the end of the phone if you needed anything or wanted to speak to them.

 I don’t think there was ever a time that any of the Mountbatten Program staff didn’t answer my call or help me out with anything.

 Are there any tips/advice you’d give to someone considering doing the Mountbatten Program?

 I would say to be as open as possible with the job role.
 If you’re open to working in any industry, putting yourself outside of your comfort zone and learning something new, embrace it.

 I was lucky that I was placed in such a good position with my experience in PR and influencer marketing, and more often than not, the Mountbatten Program do try and place you in a role that’s most suited to your previous experience.

 In my case, I was going to say ‘YES’ to the first job offer that came my way as I just wanted to live and work in New York.
 If that’s you, I would recommend saying yes, as you may not receive another job offer.

 I would also say to make the absolute most of your year in New York.
 Explore, see it all, do it all.
 Find out what’s happening all the time as there is always something happening in the city, at any time of the day.

 Mostly, I would explore New York as much as you can.
-Yes, go to other states and explore the states, but also get a real feel for New York itself.
+Yes, go to other states and explore America, but also get a real feel for New York itself.
 Go to The Bronx, Jackson Heights, Queens, Bushwick, Cobble Hill, Staten Island, Coney Island, Washington Heights, Woodlawn, City Island, Columbia, Harlem, the Upper East Side, Upper West Side, West Village, SoHo, Little Italy, Dumbo, Astoria, the East Village, all of it!